jcmoraisjr/haproxy-ingress/docs/content/en/docs/getting-started/_index.md

 ## Prerequisites

 HAProxy Ingress needs a running Kubernetes cluster.
-Although it's recommended to always use an up-to-date one, it will also work on clusters version as old as 1.6.
+Controller version v0.11 needs Kubernetes 1.14, while version v0.10 and older work on clusters as old as 1.6.
 HAProxy Ingress also works fine on local k8s deployments like [minikube](https://minikube.sigs.k8s.io) or [kind](https://kind.sigs.k8s.io).

 An ingress controller works exposing internal services to the external world, so another pre-requisite is that at least one cluster node is accessible externally.
 On cloud environments, a cloud load balancer can be configured to reach the ingress controller nodes.